->

 1.5 Deauthorization and notification of irregularity

-1.6 Guidelines for authors
+1.6 Manuscript preparation guidelines for authors

-1.7 Conflict of interests
+1.7 Conflicts of interest

-2 The authorship of the manuscripts
+2 Authorship of manuscripts

 2.1 Publication guidelines